-On April 6 it will be five years since we lost one of the country music greats, Merle Haggard.
+On April 6th of next year, it will be six years since we lost one of the country music greats, Merle Haggard.

 I was listening to some Merle, and reading some of his most famous quotes when I came across a gem of an interview he did with InForum back in 2015.

 When asked about the current state of country music at the time, right in the thick of the bro-country wave of trash, the legend did not hold back one bit…